holgerbrandl/kalasim/docs/userguide/docs/examples/callcenter.md

 }
 ```

-Let's run the model for 1000 hours
+Let's run the model for a month

 ```kotlin